-There are many community members who may feel understandably apprehensive about moving to a new assisted living facility after carving out their own life surrounded by other LGBT individuals and accepting individuals.
-With these assisted living facilities, seniors can move to a new home, access a new network of friends and neighbors and they don’t have to worry about being accepted.
+There are many seniors who may feel understandably apprehensive about moving to a new assisted living facility after carving out their own life surrounded by other LGBT individuals and allies.
+With these LGBT-friendly assisted living facilities, seniors can move to a new home, access a new network of friends and neighbors and they don’t have to worry about being accepted.

 There are so many changes that seniors go through when they move from living independently to an assisted living community.
-There are some seniors that deal with serious issue with isolation, loneliness and depression during this phase in their lives.
-If their new assisted living facility isn’t welcoming, encouraging and it doesn’t promote social interactions, it can only increase the chances of any senior succumbing to these feelings and issues.
-It is important that seniors feel as though this transition is a positive one, not a negative one, and ensuring they are entering into a welcoming and supportive community is one of the best ways to do this.
+Some may feel isolation, loneliness and depression during this phase in their lives.
+If their new assisted living facility isn’t welcoming and doesn’t promote social interactions, it can only increase the chances of succumbing to these feelings.
+Ensuring that the community is supportive of LGBT seniors is one of the best ways to prevent this problem.

 Finding a LGBT Assisted Living Community

-While there are still many areas of the country that are in need of LGBT assisted living facilities, it doesn't mean that there aren't great places for lesbian, gay, bi-sexual and transgendered seniors to live during this new and exciting time in their lives.
-There are resources and options out there, all seniors today need to do, is look for the right option for them.
+While there are still many areas of the country that need LGBT assisted living facilities, it doesn't mean that there aren't great places for lesbian, gay, bisexual and transgender seniors to live during this new phase of life.